dfelinto/blender-manual/manual/addons/import_export/mesh_atomic.rst

 -------------

 Displacing an 'individual' atom
-   For this, the respective vertice has to be displaced: go into the *Edit Mode* and select the atom.
-You can now displace the atom (vertice).
+   For this, the respective vertex has to be displaced: go into the *Edit Mode* and select the atom.
+You can now displace the atom (vertex).

 Changing material properties (of all atoms)
    For this, the material properties of the representative ball must be changed: